Tori Tumeth: Melbourne City

 Tumeth signed for W-League (later known as A-League Women) team Melbourne City in their 2020–21 season and made her debut on 29 December.
 In her second season they finished second behind premiers, Sydney FC and qualified for the finals series.
 Despite kicking her maiden goal in the Preliminary Final, Melbourne City lost 1–3 to crosstown rivals Melbourne Victory in March 2022.
 Tumeth left the club in 2023 having made a total of 28 appearances for one goal.

 Sydney FC

 Tumeth transferred to Sydney FC in 2023.
 She was part of the side that won the 2024 grand final, defeating her former side Melbourne City 1–0 at AAMI Park in Melbourne, the club's fifth A-League Women championship.

 After establishing herself as a fan favourite at the club, Tumeth extended her contract with Sydney FC in 2025.
+At the end of the 2025–26 season, pundit Teo Pellizzeri announced on the program DubZone that she and teammate Hana Lowry would be departing the club to pursue opportunities overseas.

+Vancouver Rise

+On 27 April 2026, it was announced that Tumeth had joined Northern Super League club Vancouver Rise FC.

 International career

 Tumeth has represented Australia as a youth international for under-17 (2016–2018), under-20 (2018–2021) and under-23 level.

 Despite being aged 24 at the time, Tumeth played for the U23 Matildas to win their first ever ASEAN Women's Championship title in 2025, defeating senior Southeast Asian national teams (including their 1–0 win over Myanmar in the final).